BritishTrustForOrnithology/BTOAcousticPipelineTools/README.md

 You will need R installed on your computer.
 We have tested the app on R versions 3.6.1 and 4.2.
 You do not need to have RStudio installed but if you are familiar with it this may be an easier way to run the code.

 You will need the following R packages installed.
 If you are not familiar with installing R packages we have provided a configuration program (see below).
 You will only need to run this once.
-Required packages = shiny, shinyAlert, shinyFiles, shinyjs, devtools, tidyr, DT and guano.
-Note that guano needs to be installed from Github; the rest can be installed from CRAN (see below).
+Required packages = shiny, shinyAlert, shinyFiles, shinyjs, devtools, tidyr, DT.

 ## Installation